Apocalypse (Bowler novel): Plot summary

 The book begins with a group of people (later revealed to be ancestors of the Skaerlanders) attacking a mysterious man on a rock.
 The man does not flinch as he is beaten to death and thrown off a cliff.

 The story then moves into the present, with a family of three on board a yacht on a sailing voyage.
 The protagonist, Kit, and his parents, Jim and Sarah Warren, are taking a final voyage on their yacht, the Windflower.
 Once a wealthy family, Kit's father has recently declared bankruptcy, and their yacht will have to be sold when they return.
 However, they are flung into a nasty storm and lose all their equipment's signal.
 During which time, Kit picks a small carved boat out of the water and glimpses a man who resembles him in every single way, except age.
 They run aground on a mysterious island and find it difficult to get their yacht back to sea.
 Kit goes exploring and sees the man he saw at sea again, as well as a young girl about his age, who quickly disappears.
-As Kit is exploring he experiences cold spots that he is certain isn't the wind.
+As Kit is exploring he experiences cold spots that he is certain is not the wind.
 A large wave hits the rocks nearby and washes the man into the sea.
 Kit is surprised and very confused.
 He returns to the boat and tells his parents about his findings.
 They do not believe him, however.

 To prove his point(that there are inhabitants of the island), Kit takes them up a mountain nearby.
 They find a small village over it and go over to it to ask for some help.
 However, when they arrive, the villagers react with hostility, especially when they notice Kit.
 They pull out some clubs and charge at them.
 However, an elderly man with some authority reprimands the leader, Brand, and questions the family.
 Despite their description of their predicament, the man is unhelpful and contemptuous towards them.
 He tells them that they have 24 hours of safety, so the family leaves the village and quickly go back to their vessel.
 They pack up and prepare to leave.